jb3/webhook-discord/README.md

 Hook.custom("WEBHOOK NAME","MESSAGE CONTENT","MESSAGE TITLE","MESSAGE COLOUR (optional)", "IMAGE URL (optional)")
 ```

-If specified, color *must* be a hexadecimal color, and, if specified, image *must* be a filenames with proper image extensions.
+If specified, color *must* be a hexadecimal color, and, if specified, image must be a valid image URL.

 To send a message with a custom format and an image:
 ```js